 Membership Applications to the SUS may be submitted starting June 20, 2018.
 Completed applications must be submitted via the online submission site prior to the end of the application cycle: Friday, August 17,2018 at midnight EST. Applications and supporting documents will not be accepted after the cycle closes.
 Successful applicants will be reviewed by the SUS Membership Committee, and recommended candidates will be presented for approval at the SUS annual meeting, held during the 2019 Academic Surgical Congress.

 Life Member: $0, Complimentary

-With the exception of the letters of recommendation, all files must be uploaded to the online submission site by the applicant in PDF format (REQUIRED).
-Please remember to include your name and the title of each document when naming files to be uploaded (ex: John Smith - SUS Member Sponsor Letter).
+All files must be uploaded to the online submission site by the applicant in PDF format (REQUIRED).
+Please remember to include your name and the title of each document when naming files to be uploaded (ex: John Smith - List of Publications.

 QUALIFICATIONS FOR MEMBERSHIP: